-- About 61 percent of the countywide homeless population was male and 35 percent was female.
-The remaining 4 percent identified as either transgendered or gender nonbinary. - Alameda County had 168 homeless people aged 61 or older (14 percent of the total).
-About 73 percent were between the ages 25 and 59, implying that the percentage of homeless people aged 61 and older could grow as the population ages. - 46 percent of the homeless population in Alameda County had a disabling condition, which is defined by HUD as developmental disability, HIV/AIDS, or long-term physical or mental impairment that impacts a person's ability to live independently, but could be improved with stable housing.
+- 16 percent are chronically homeless. - Black/African American, Asian, and Hispanic/Latinx residents were overrepresented when compared to the City's population. - About 27 percent of the citywide homeless population was male and 73 percent identified as female. - No homeless people in Livermore were veterans. - 19 percent of the homeless population in Livermore had a disabling condition, which is defined by HUD as developmental disability, HIV/AIDS, or long-term physical or mental impairment that impacts a person's ability to live independently, but could be improved with stable housing.

-Reports gathered at community engagement meetings held by EveryOne Home suggest that the county's PIT may have undercounted by up to 40 percent due to a variety of factors, such as the challenge of identifying unhoused individuals that live in vehicles or within non-residential buildings/structures or those that are temporarily staying in a person's home.
 Persons experiencing homelessness, or those at risk of becoming homeless, are typically extremely low-income and are often displaced from housing due to inability to pay or other issues.

-Five housing projects and three programs have been recently completed or are underway in Livermore to support the unhoused population.
-The five housing projects are:
+Six housing projects and three programs have been recently completed or are underway in Livermore to support the unhoused population.
+The six housing projects are:

-- Chestnut Square Senior.
+• Chestnut Square Senior.
 A 72-unit affordable studio and 1-bedroom apartments complex that opened in September 2019 as part of a two-phase project with Chestnut Family Square (below).
-Five affordable housing units are set aside for previously unhoused senior residents. - Chestnut Square Family.
+Five affordable housing units are set aside for previously unhoused senior residents.

+- Chestnut Square Family.
 Built in 2021, this project includes 42 affordable rental apartments.
 Supportive services are provided for 10 of the 42 units at Chestnut Family Square that are set aside for formerly homeless households. - Goodness Village.
 28 tiny homes constructed in 2021.
 This development also provides services and resources to the local Livermore community experiencing homelessness. - Vineyard 2.0.
 24 units of affordable, accessible studios, 1-bedroom units, and one 2-bedroom unit.
 This development will include a 10,000-square-foot kitchen to be operated by Open Heart Kitchen, serving hot meals for Livermore's homeless and low-income neighbors.
-Additionally, this development also includes a Homeless Resource Center, which provides showers, laundry machines, a health clinic, mailboxes, mental health services, and case management, and is a five-minute walk from downtown Livermore. - Pacific Avenue Senior Apartments.
+Additionally, this development also includes a Housing Resource Center that will provide housing navigation services for both unhoused and low-income community members, showers, laundry machines, a winter shelter, and mailboxes.
+Vineyard is located north of Downtown and is a five-minute walk from downtown Livermore. - Pacific Avenue Senior Apartments.
 A 140-unit affordable rental housing project, currently in the development phase, will include both one- and two-bedroom units for seniors.
-A limited number of units will be dedicated for seniors experiencing homelessness.
+A limited number of units will be dedicated for seniors experiencing homelessness. - Downtown Livermore Apartments.

-• Downtown Apartments.
 This development will provide 130 new affordable homes to low-income families in Livermore.
 A limited number of the units will be set aside for previously unhoused community members to meet County funding requirements.

 Examples of City programs for people experiencing homelessness include City Serve, biohazard cleanup, and laundry and shower services.
 City Serve is a Tri-Valley program that provides crisis stabilization services for unsheltered neighbors living in Dublin, Pleasanton, and Livermore.
 In partnership with Block by Block, the City provides biohazard cleanup services throughout the city, including cleanup of backpacks, sleeping bags, bags with items inside, urine/fecal matter, and needle/drug paraphernalia that may not be safe for individuals to handle.
-The Asbury Methodist Church offers laundry and shower services to unhoused community members three days per week.
+The Asbury Methodist Church offers laundry and shower services to unhoused community members three days per week, with service providers frequently co-locating and providing housing navigation services on site.
 More information on supportive services for the unhoused community can be found on the City's website.
-The City has included Programs 1.5.3 and 6.1.2 to address homelessness in Livermore.
+The City has included Programs 1.5.3, 3.4.3 and 6.1.2 to address homelessness in Livermore.